-Their latest visual-poetry, Bodies Of Desire which they wrote, voiced and co-directed, recently premiered on Nowness Asia, has been curated by GirlsInFilmand Nowness.
-It has been selected as one of the #FiveFilmsForFreedom 2021, an initiative by British Film Institute's LGBTQIA++ festival BFI Flare and British Council, that champions five films each year in support of LGBTIQIA+ and showcase the film in over 200 countries and principalities in various languages.
-The film has been officially selected at 22 festivals so far, including BFI Flare, Berlin Commercials (Germany), Toronto Queer Film Festival, Queer Womxn Fest (London), Melanin Pride Festival (US), Indian Film Festival of Melbourne (Australia), Chennai International Queer Film Festival (India) & 9th Internations Poetry Film Festival (Greece) to name a few.
-You may visit the film's official page HERE.
+Bodies Of Desire, their award-winning visual poetry film, which they wrote, directed, co-produced and voiced, premiered on Nowness Asia and has been curated by GirlsInFilm, Nowness #LoveSick series, Otherness Archive and Directors Notes.
+The film was included as one of the #FiveFilmsForFreedom 2021, an initiative by British Film Institute's LGBTQIA++ festival - BFI Flare and British Council, that champions five films each year in support of LGBTIQIA+ and showcases the films in over 200 countries and principalities in various languages.
+Bodies Of Desire won Special Jury Award for The Best International Short at RIO Festival De Cinema LGBTQIA+ 2021.
+It also won Best Music Video at Global Indian Film Festival 2021.
+The film has been officially selected at 38 film festivals so far, including Fringe Fest (UK), Outfest LA 2021(US), BFI Flare(UK), Berlin Commercials (Germany), Toronto Queer Film Festival, Zebra Poetry Festival (Germany), Queer Womxn Fest (London), Indian Film Festival of Melbourne (Australia) and many more.
+The film continues to be screened and curated at multiple events across the globe.
+You may visit the film's official page here.